 We have relished going techno-savvy, building bridges with new friends, countries and proposals.
 The way this medium has taken a giant hold of our lives is quite exciting and forced us to acknowledge that we are on a common journey of creative enterprise - we can reach out and share as fast as we can get or give, we cannot be left behind.

-In the last year, we have seen visitors to the site jump significantly to the now monthly average of nearly 5,00,000 hits.
 We are honored to be able to share this site with our dance network around the globe.
 We hope you feel this way too.

-Founder and Consulting Editor
+Founder and Managing Editor

-Anita R Ratnam
+- Anita Ratnam

 For more information on Anita Ratnam: www.arangham.com ; www.anitaratnam.com

 A Fine Arts graduate from the Stella Maris College, Chennai, Lalitha Venkat started her career as a textile designer.